HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: Introduction

-Image-to-Image (Im2Im) translation \citep{s22218540} has emerged as the primary approach for reducing the appearance sim2real gap, as it can enhance the photorealism of synthetic images toward real-world characteristics while being less prone to visual artifacts (e.g., hallucinations) and significantly more computationally efficient than alternative generative approaches, such as diffusion models \citep{nvidia2025cosmostransfer1conditionalworldgeneration, 10377881} (see Appendix \ref{appendix1}).
-Im2Im translation methods can be categorized into unpaired \citep{fastcut, DCLGAN, Theiss2022UnpairedIT} and paired \citep{pix2pixhd, regen, asapnet} approaches, depending on whether pixel-aligned source–target image pairs depicting the same content are available during training.
-For photorealism enhancement, unpaired Im2Im translation has been the dominant approach due to the practical difficulty of acquiring synthetic–real-world image pairs with pixel-level correspondences.
-Methods such as DCLGAN \citep{DCLGAN} illustrated promising results for photorealism enhancement \citep{sim2real_lane}.
-More recent works proposed robust unpaired Im2Im translation approaches that further improved both visual fidelity and semantic consistency by utilizing additional inputs produced during synthetic image rendering, commonly referred to as G-Buffers (e.g., depth, surface normals, and semantic segmentation label maps) \citep{epe, 10458434, carla2real} that provide material, geometric, and semantic constraints and thus reduce the probability of generating artifacts (e.g., adding vegetation in the sky \citep{epe}).
+Image-to-Image (Im2Im) translation \cite{cyclegan, pix2pixhd} has emerged as the primary approach for reducing the sim2real appearance gap, as it can enhance the photorealism of rendered images toward real-world characteristics while being less prone to visual artifacts (e.g., hallucinations) and significantly more computationally efficient than alternative generative approaches, such as diffusion models \cite{regen, aithal2024understandinghallucinationsdiffusionmodels}.
+Im2Im translation methods are categorized into unpaired \cite{fastcut, DCLGAN, Theiss2022UnpairedIT} and paired \cite{pix2pixhd, regen} approaches, depending on whether pixel-aligned source–target image pairs depicting the same content are available during training.
+For photorealism enhancement, unpaired Im2Im translation has been the dominant approach due to the practical difficulty of acquiring rendered–real-world image pairs with pixel-level correspondences, with methods such as DCLGAN \cite{DCLGAN} illustrating promising results for photorealism enhancement \cite{sim2real_lane}.
+More recent works proposed robust unpaired Im2Im translation approaches that further improved both visual fidelity and semantic consistency by utilizing additional inputs produced during image rendering, commonly referred to as G-Buffers (e.g., depth and surface normals) \cite{epe, 10458434, carla2real} that provide material, geometric, and semantic constraints and thus reduce the probability of generating artifacts (e.g., adding vegetation in the sky \cite{epe}).
 Since these G-Buffers require complex architectures that process them, these approaches are computationally expensive and slow at inference, running at 10 Frames Per Second (FPS) or below.